 Since then Andrew has carved out a niche as a specialist adviser to businesses involved in the UK and EU wine and spirits trades – one of few UK lawyers with such expertise.

 Andrew has operated as a solo since 1994.
 He has no plans to change this.
-It means he can guarantee that every client receives a one-to-one personal service, and that every piece of work is done to the highest possible standard.
+It enables him to guarantee that every client receives a one-to-one personal service, and ensure that every piece of work is done to the highest possible standard.

 Andrew works mainly for producers in the major wine-producing countries who export to the UK and/or the EU.
 Most of that work relates to:

 - Agency, Distribution and Other Contracts

 - Termination, Compensation and Dispute Resolution